EMERALD pilot study - The Lily Foundation

 EMERALD pilot study

-Evaluating the tolerability and efficacy of a remote microphone (assisted listening device) in adult participants with mitochondrial disease
+A study evaluating the tolerability and efficacy of a remote microphone (assisted listening device) in adult participants with mitochondrial disease.

 What is this trial about?